ashleykleynhans/stable-diffusion-terraform/README.md

-# Create an AWS EC2 GPU Spot Instance to Run Stable Diffusion WebUI and DreamBooth using Terraform
+# Create an AWS EC2 GPU Spot Instance to Run Stable Diffusion WebUI and DreamBooth on Ubuntu 22.04 LTS using Terraform

 ## Overview

-Install the [Stable Diffusion WebUI by AUTOMATIC1111]( https://github.com/AUTOMATIC1111/stable-diffusion-webui) and [Dreambooth Extension]( https://github.com/d8ahazard/sd_dreambooth_extension) on an AWS EC2 GPU spot instance for the fraction of the cost of an on-demand instance.
+Install the Stable Diffusion [WebUI by AUTOMATIC1111]( https://github.com/AUTOMATIC1111/stable-diffusion-webui) and [Dreambooth Extension]( https://github.com/d8ahazard/sd_dreambooth_extension) on Ubuntu 22.04 LTS Linux using an AWS EC2 GPU spot instance for the fraction of the cost of an on-demand instance.

 A Python script is provided to assist you with determining your bid prince for the spot EC2 instance, and [Terraform]( https://www.terraform.io/) code is provided to assist you with provisioning the EC2 instance in AWS.

+It is recommended to use a GPU instance that has at least 16GB of VRAM.

 ## Clone the repo